SolCaruso/caddi/STRIPE_SETUP.md

 ### 4. Test the Integration
 1. Start your development server: `npm run dev`
 2. Add items to cart
-3. Click the cart icon to open the cart drawer
+3. Click the cart icon to navigate to the cart page
 4. Click "Proceed to Checkout"
 5. You'll be redirected to Stripe's hosted checkout page